dprakashraj/Bike_Sharing_MLR/README.md

 # Bike-sharing MLR
-> This project predicts the significant varaiables which improves demand for shared bikes through
+> This project predicts the significant varaiables which improves demand of shared bikes through
-> Multiple Linear Regression Model
+> Multiple Linear Regression Model.

 ## Table of Contents